optionblox/yieldblox-docs/docs/Stellar.md

-# Stellar - The ideal platform for OptionBlox
+# Stellar - The ideal platform for YieldBlox
 YieldBlox uses Stellar's decentralized ledger to support its protocol.

 In Stellar’s words: